Are Mortgage Points Tax Deductible? A Guide

 After years of paying down your mortgage loan while your property grows in value, you could be sitting on a five- to seven-figure goldmine to fund investments, lifestyle transitions, or whatever your family needs to grow and prosper.

 Accessing your equity doesn’t require you to decide between leveraging your property for more debt or putting a for-sale sign in your yard and packing up your treasures.
-A sale-leaseback can turn your equity to cash with zero debt—and without having to move out of your home.
+A sell and stay transaction can turn your equity to cash with no debt—and without having to move out of your home.

-With Truehold, you can close on the sale of your home and sign a lease agreement from an ethical, honest residential real estate and services company.
+With Truehold, you can close on the sale of your home and sign a lease agreement.
 You’ll get:

 • The right to remain in your home as a renter if you fulfill the lease

-Ready to find out if Truehold's sale-leaseback option is right for you?
-Call us today and speak with a Truehold Advisor to review the process and answer any questions.
+Ready to find out if Truehold's sell and stay transaction is right for you?
+Call us today and speak with a Truehold representative to review the process and answer any questions.

 Sources: